crescendo

 Overview

 Crescendo is a music-artist revenue-share investment platform I built at ProdHacks with two friends.
 The idea: what if supporting an artist early worked more like investing in a startup than passively streaming their music?
 Fans buy fractional shares in artists they believe in, prices move based on real-world traction data, and investors receive dividend-style payouts when actual royalty revenue comes in.
-It's a stock exchange for musicians — built on real analytics, not hype.
+It's a stock exchange for musicians built on real analytics incentivised by a "I was here early" mindset for investors while also incentivising them to share their music portfolios and feel more connected to an artist's growth.

 The Concept

-Music already produces massive amounts of public, quantifiable data — Spotify listeners, playlist reach, TikTok virality, YouTube views, fan conversion ratios.
+Music already produces massive amounts of public, quantifiable data: Spotify listeners, playlist reach, TikTok virality, YouTube views, fan conversion ratios.
 These signals correlate with future royalty revenue, but traditional streaming platforms don't let fans participate in the upside of an artist's growth.
 Crescendo creates that missing financial layer.
 Instead of speculative fan tokens, the platform is designed around observable artist analytics and actual royalty-based settlement.

 How It Works

 The key design insight was separating two layers of truth: the market price moves on forward-looking growth signals, but dividends only settle from real royalty data.
-That prevents the system from becoming purely speculative.

 Technical Architecture

-The backend uses a double-entry ledger — every cash movement tracked as debits and credits that must net to zero.
+The backend uses a double-entry ledger, every cash movement tracked as debits and credits that must net to zero.
 Trade endpoints use idempotency keys to prevent duplicate executions.
 All trades run inside transactional logic with row-level locking so the database can never land in an inconsistent state.
 The schema covers 20+ tables: users, artists, wallets, ledger entries, positions, orders, metric snapshots, traction snapshots, royalty statements, dividend distributions, cap-table snapshots, risk controls, and more.

 Risk and Market Design